Natural Forest Management

 The seven thematic elements of SFM, as described in the Non-legally Binding Instrument on All Types of Forests (NLBI) adopted by the United Nations Forum on Forests (UNFF) are:

 A multidimensional and dynamic concept

-Once deforested, restored forests outside Seoul, Korea now serves as an oasis of green space for the city residents. ©FAO/Kenichi Shono
+Once deforested, restored forests outside Seoul, Korea, now serve as an oasis of green space for the city residents. ©FAO/Kenichi Shono

 Forests have multiple functions that are interdependent.
 A forest may be assigned a primary management function, such as production, biodiversity conservation, soil and water protection, cultural and spiritual functions, or a combination of these and others.
 SFM is a multidimensional and multipurpose concept.
 Forests can perform many functions simultaneously and deliver various combinations of goods and services, depending on national and local conditions that may change over time.

 In countries where good forest governance is in place, societies can define the national goals of SFM in forest policies and programmes using democratic and participatory processes.
-The achievement of such national goals should not put at risk the economic, social, cultural and environmental requirements of forest management.
+The achievement of such national goals should not put the economic, social, cultural and environmental requirements of forest management at risk.
 As societal values and national goals for socioeconomic development and environmental conservation change over time, so too will the goals of SFM.